David Cowles

 Others, however, have found meaning in these words.
 Pilchard might be a reference to Sgt.
 Pilchard of the London Met, famous for his drug raids carried out against rock and roll celebrities.

-‘Semolina’ (wheat flour) could be a disparaging reference to ‘Whitey’, but it could also signify a kind of anti-Eucharist, ‘the Eucharist of the anti-Christ’.
-References to the Eiffel Tower, penguins, and Hare Krishna signal Lennon’s desire to extend the message of Walrus beyond the geographical and cultural limits of ‘Christian England’.
+‘Semolina’ (wheat flour) could be a disparaging reference to ‘Whitey’; but it could also signify a kind of anti-Eucharist, ‘the Eucharist of the anti-Christ’.
+References to the Eifel Tower, penguins, and Hare Krishna signal Lennon’s desire to extend the message of Walrus beyond the geographical and cultural limits of ‘Christian England’.

 Satisfied?
 Ok, maybe, but does anyone think this is really what Lennon had in mind when he wrote Walrus?
 How should I know…and does it make any difference anyway?
-MacLeish (above) says that a poem should ‘be’.
+Archibald MacLeish said that a poem (song) should not ‘mean’ but ‘be’.
 I agree.
 But if it ‘is’, then it has a life of its own, apart from the artist who created it.
-In any event, this is how Walrus lives in me!

 David Cowles is the founder and editor-in-chief of Aletheia Today Magazine.
 He lives with his family in Massachusetts where he studies and writes about philosophy, science, theology, and scripture.
 He can be reached at david@aletheiatoday.com.